rashidwassan/today-i-learned/information-security/cryptography.md

 - Sometimes, diffrent but related keys are used.

 ## Symmetric VS Asymmetric Algorithms
+- Asymmetric methods are slower & computationally expensive but provide authentication.
+They provde easier key management.
+- Symmetric is used for bulk encryption, while asymmetric is used for key distribution and digital signatures.
 ### Symmetric Algoritms
 - Symmetric algorithms use same symmetric or secret keys.
 - Sender and receiver uses the instances of the same key for encryption and decryption.